 It’s not your responsibility to judge the worth of your work.
 This will only slow you down.
 Plus, we can often be the worst at judging the potential success of our own creations.

 I was working on a diptych a couple of months ago, and I didn’t like it at all.
 The colors were wrong.
 The design just wasn’t me.
-I wasn’t happy with what I saw.
-I didn’t think anyone would feel too excited about the duo, but I still posted a photo on social media, because I needed content.
+I wasn’t happy with what I saw. and I didn’t think anyone would feel too excited about it either.
+Regardless, I posted a photo on social media, because I needed content.
 Within an hour of posting, someone reached out to me saying they loved the new work and asked if they were available for sale.
 I shipped both pieces two days later.

-Had I listened to my judgement, I wouldn’t have put that art online.
-I would have missed this sale, because I would have tossed them into my ‘dud pile’ to be painted over when I ran out of new canvases.
+Had I listened to my judgment, I wouldn’t have put that art online.
+I would have missed this sale because I would have tossed them into my ‘dud pile’ to be painted over when I ran out of new canvases.
 We cannot predict which of our creations will be successful, so stop judging your work and get back to creating.

 3. Be efficient with your time.

 Do you ever start something, work on it for a bit, then walk away when you’re fatigued or waiting for paint to dry?
 What do you do with your time when you walk away?
 Do you make a cup of tea?
 Scroll through social media?
 Get distracted with something else?